singhHariom1/Studysync-AI/README.md

 ## 🚀 Features

+- **Unified Minimal Header & Navbar:** Clean, minimal top bar with dark/light toggle, user profile initials, and responsive navigation for all devices.
+- **Fully Responsive Design:** Seamless experience across desktop, tablet, and mobile, including a fullscreen glassy mobile menu.
 - **AI Doubt Solver** (Gemini AI): Instantly get answers and explanations for any academic question.
-- **Syllabus PDF Analyzer**: Upload your syllabus and extract the top 10 study topics using AI.
+- **Syllabus PDF Analyzer:** Upload your syllabus and extract the top 10 study topics using AI.
-- **AI Resource Recommender**: Get personalized learning resources for your syllabus topics.
+- **AI Resource Recommender:** Get personalized learning resources for your syllabus topics, with a reset button and live YouTube link checking (only active/public YouTube videos are suggested; dead/unavailable links are replaced with a fallback search link).
-- **Task Planner**: Full CRUD for tasks, with filtering, sorting, color tags, and a modern UI.
+- **Task Planner:** Full CRUD for tasks, with filtering, sorting, color tags, and a modern UI.
-- **Pomodoro Timer**: Focused work/break cycles with notifications and progress tracking.
+- **Pomodoro Timer:** Focused work/break cycles with notifications and progress tracking.
-- **Progress Tracker**: Visualize your daily and overall task completion with motivational feedback.
+- **Progress Tracker:** Visualize your daily and overall task completion with motivational feedback.
+- **Improved Dark Mode:** Enhanced readability and contrast throughout the app, including all AI and resource content.
+- **User Profile Initials:** After login, your initials appear in the profile button for a personalized touch.
-- **Beautiful, Consistent UI**: Glassmorphism, gradients, and a premium SaaS look throughout.
+- **Beautiful, Consistent UI:** Glassmorphism, gradients, and a premium SaaS look throughout.

 ---

 ## 🛠️ Tech Stack

-- **Frontend**: React 19, Vite, Tailwind CSS, Lucide Icons
+- **Frontend:** React 19, Vite, Tailwind CSS, Lucide Icons
-- **Backend**: Node.js, Express 5, MongoDB (Mongoose), Gemini AI API, PDF parsing
+- **Backend:** Node.js, Express 5, MongoDB (Mongoose), Gemini AI API, PDF parsing
-- **Other**: Axios, Multer, dotenv, CORS, ESLint
+- **Other:** Axios, Multer, dotenv, CORS, ESLint

 ---